tfennelly/jenkins-js-builder/README.md

 builder.tests('src/test/js');
 ```

-# Examples
-One source of examples for this are the [Framework lib]s.
-Browse the sub-projects in that repo and
-look at the [Gulp] files (`gulpfiles.js`).

 # Maven Integration
 Hooking a [Gulp] based build into a Maven build involves adding a few Maven `<profile>`s to the
 Maven project's `pom.xml`.